Over-Run/Minecraft2D/README.md

 # Minecraft2D

+**THIS IS NOT AN OFFICIAL MINECRAFT PRODUCT.
+IT IS NOT APPROVED BY OR ASSOCIATED WITH MOJANG.**

 ![Java CI with Gradle](https://github.com/Over-Run/Minecraft2D/workflows/Java%20CI%20with%20Gradle/badge.svg)

-Minecraft2D, a 2d sandbox game, use OpenGL.
+Minecraft2D, a 2D sandbox game, use OpenGL.

-This game is publishing on [itch.io](https://squid233.itch.io/minecraft2d), too.
+This game is also on [itch.io](https://squid233.itch.io/minecraft2d).

 ## Runtime Environment